-If you invest in our ordinary shares in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro-forma as adjusted net tangible book value per ordinary share after this offering.
-As of March 31, 2014, our net tangible book value per ordinary share was \$.
+If you invest in our ordinary shares in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per ordinary share after this offering.
+As of December 31, 2013, our net tangible book value per ordinary share was \$.
 Net tangible book value per ordinary share represents our total tangible assets less our total liabilities, divided by the number of ordinary shares outstanding.

-After giving effect to (i) the sale of ordinary shares that we are offering at an assumed initial public offering price of \$ per ordinary share and the deduction of underwriting discounts and commissions and estimated offering expenses payable by us, (ii) the exercise of warrants held by certain of our shareholders and the related issuance of 25,568 ordinary shares and the receipt by us of \$ million from such exercise and (iii) the conversion of all of our outstanding ordinary A shares, ordinary B shares and preferred shares, including the preferred shares issued upon the exercise of warrants, into ordinary shares, our pro forma as adjusted net tangible book value as of March 31, 2014 would have been \$ per ordinary share.
+After giving effect to (i) the sale of ordinary shares that we are offering at an assumed initial public offering price of \$ per ordinary share and the deduction of underwriting discounts and commissions and estimated offering expenses payable by us, (ii) the exercise of warrants held by certain of our shareholders and the related issuance of 25,568 ordinary shares and the receipt by us of \$ million from such exercise and (iii) the conversion of all of our outstanding ordinary A shares, ordinary B shares and preferred shares, including the preferred shares issued upon the exercise of warrants, into ordinary shares, our pro forma as adjusted net tangible book value as of December 31, 2013 would have been \$ per ordinary share.
 This amount represents an immediate increase in net tangible book value of \$ per ordinary share to our existing shareholders and immediate dilution in net tangible book value of \$ per ordinary share to new investors purchasing ordinary shares in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value per ordinary share paid by an investor in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per ordinary share after this offering from the assumed price per ordinary share paid by an investor in this offering.